synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-input.md

 - Validate user entries in real-time to provide immediate feedback whenever possible.
 - Avoid using fields for actions that require immediate feedback; use buttons instead.

-### Variant Consistency

-- Do not mix the two variants (default / floating label) within the same product, flow or form.
-Read the use cases above to know when to use each type.

 ## Accessibility

 - Ensure that focus moves in sequential order between input fields and other form elements.
 When an input field is focused, it should be clearly indicated.